Arthritis and Rheumatic Diseases Fellowship Program

 The division currently trains 4 fellows, 2 per year of training.

 Both first and second year fellows participate in 3 weekly continuity clinics, 2 at OHSU and 1 at the Portland VA throughout the course of their two years of training.
 OHSU and the Portland VA are connected via a bridge, allowing for easy access to both hospitals without any commuting hassles.
-During those clinics, fellows have a chance to evaluate and treat a broad variety of patients with genuine rheumatologic conditions including rheumatoid arthritis, spondyloarthropathies, gout, vasculitis, lupus, inflammatory myositis, other connective tissue diseases, osteoarthritis and regional soft tissue rheumatism.
+During those clinics, fellows have a chance to evaluate and treat a broad variety of patients with genuine rheumatologic conditions including rheumatoid arthritis, spondyloarthropathies, gout, vasculitis, lupus, inflammatory myositis, other connective tissue diseases, as well as osteoarthritis and regional soft tissue rheumatism.

 Fellows additionally gain rheumatology consultative skills by rotating on the OHSU and VA inpatient rheumatology consult services.
 Patients with complicated and life-threatening rheumatologic conditions are routinely transferred to OHSU which allows fellows to gain competence in assessing and managing these patients.